Promotional Pricing Strategy Advantages and Disadvantages of Cruise Ships 🚢

 In this article, we will continue to discuss the topic of cruising post-COVID.
 We will focus our discussion on promotional pricing strategy advantages and disadvantages for the cruising industry post the COVID outbreak.
 We will also discuss what cruise companies are doing to re-ignite demand during a very difficult time.
 In particular, we will talk about the Royal Caribbean cruise line’s current advertising campaigns.
 Including its promotional pricing strategy advantages and disadvantages.
 Is it working or is it a waste of time and money?

-The Crisis’ Financial Impact to the Cruise Line Industry
+The Crisis’ Financial Impact on the Cruise Line Industry

 The financial situation is bad for the cruise line industry, especially in Australia.
 The outbreak has already put the $45 billion cruise line industry in danger.
 COVID-19 is forcing big cruise ship companies like Royal Caribbean and Carnival to cancel scheduled trips and adjust itineraries.
 Now, the industry is desperately trying to think of good ideas to influence demand.